Undergraduate Academic Programs / Departments / Courses

 4400 SENIOR UNDERGRADUATE RESEARCH PROJECT

 This course allows senior students majoring in Biology to carry out a full-year research project.
 The project may be lab or field based, or some combination of the two.
-Students work under the supervision of a faculty member and write a thesis describing the work.
+Students work under the supervision of a faculty member and write a report describing the work.

 PREREQUISITE: Students should be at least third year Biology Majors and have completed their second year core Biology courses.
 Entry to this course is contingent upon the student finding a departmental faculty member willing to supervise the research and permission of the department, no later than March 31 of their third year.